-Blog / Teaching Tips: Using MobLab in the Classroom
+Economics Teaching Tips: Using MobLab in the Classroom

-When designing games at MobLab we strive for fun, simplicity, and creating "Ah-Ha" moments for students.
+When designing economics games at MobLab we strive for fun, simplicity, and creating "Ah-Ha" moments for students.
 We want the games to be memorable and aid in discovery of economic lessons.
 However, that doesn't mean games are a substitute for good teaching.
 Far from it.
 Our games are meant to complement good instruction.
 To get the most out of our games an educator should be asking questions about timing, graphical presentation, follow up reflections, and more.
 Some "best practices" are already posted on our support site.
 Over the next couple weeks I will be posting a series of "Teaching Tips" that will (hopefully) help educators as they prepare to use MobLab in the fall.
 In this first installment I want to focus on in-class pedagogy.
 Before delving into in-class pedagogy the best question I can think to ask is, "Where is the value in running games?"
 From my point of view the value is three-fold: (1) Students see there is an empirical basis for economic theory (or where the theory is misspecified), (2) Students gain an appreciation for strategic interaction, and (3) Students see that the "rules of the game" structure that strategic interaction and alter outcomes.
 With that in mind I submit the following suggestions.